Effective: May 17, 2018

 We may use Google Analytics to aggregate and track non-identifiable visitor information for the following business purposes: remarketing across devices with Google Analytics, Google Display Network Impression Reporting, DoubleClick (Google Ads), Google Analytics Demographics, Google Analytics Advertising Features and Interest Reporting.

 If you would like to opt-out of Google Analytics tracking, Google has provided a plugin for most browsers that enables this functionality.
 Learn more about how the plugin works and how to install it.
 Google Analytics also provides you with the ability to modify and delete the information that Google tracks for remarketing purposes by visiting Google’s ad settings page.
 You can also disable collection of any demographic data on that page.
-Additionally, you are able to modify and delete the information that Google tracks for remarketing purposes by visiting Google’s ad settings page.
+Also, you can modify and delete the information that Google tracks for remarketing purposes by visiting Google’s ad settings page.
 You also have the option of disabling collection of any demographic data on that page.

 In addition, Temple University websites may contain links and integrate with other websites and applications owned by third parties as a convenience to the user.
 These websites and applications operate independently of Temple University and have their own privacy policies.
-Some cookies also have the ability to carry all or parts of the information stored within the file generated on Temple’s website to other websites that the user may visit or to third parties.
+Some cookies also can carry all or parts of the information stored within the file generated on Temple’s website to other websites that the user may visit or to third parties.
 If a user decides to use these third-party links, they will leave the Temple University websites.
 Temple University is not responsible for the privacy practices or the content of such third-party websites and does not make any representations or endorsements about them.
 If a user decides to leave Temple’s websites and access any third-party site, it will be at the user’s own risk.

 Disclosure of Information